Clear Expectations for Leaders

 • Am I challenging the team enough?

-But here’s the real question: Have I clearly defined them?
+The real question is this: Have I clearly defined them?

 Great expectations are: